viniciuscodc/SpaceRunner/README.md

 # SpaceRunner
 This is a game made in java inspired in Atari's 1973 SpaceRace classic.
 The objective is reach the end of the screen without been hit.
-Tested in Windows
+The game was tested in Windows.

 # Song